jonaac/Bitcoin-price-prediction-with-Deep-RL/README.md

 ## Further Work

 This is an unfinished project, work that I would like to expand on:
-1. Use a more extensive dataset
+1. Use a more extensive dataset.
-2. Define a criteria to buy, sell, or keep bitcoin based on the predictions made by the LSTM models.
+2. Define a strategy to buy, sell, or keep bitcoin based on the predictions made by the LSTM models.
-3. Compare both models in terms of which one is better for trading purposes, which one will return the highest profit
+3. Compare both models.
+Which one is better for trading purposes, which one will return the highest profit.
-4. Explore the idea of having a Reinforcement Learning agent who's action are Buy, Sell or Keep learn how to maximize profit based on the predictions.
+4. Explore the idea of having a Reinforcement Learning agent whose actions are Buy, Sell or Keep learn how to maximize profit based on the predictions.